tomcodedthis/portfolio-react/README.md

-## This is my personal potfolio, built wiith React.
+## This is my personal potfolio, built with React.